The Origin of the Order of Elks

 In spite of the new Benevolent organization, the “Jolly Corks” continued in active existence until at least 1869; probably longer, though there appears to be no record of its activities after that time.

 Charles Vivian never claimed to be an Elk; never claimed to be the founder of the organization, and it was not until eight years after his death that the claim was made for him.
 He ended up in Leadville, Colorado, which was his final resting place.

 On March 28, 1860, application was made to the State Legislature of New York for the issuance of a formal legal charter for the Benevolent and Protective Order of Elks.
 It was refused.
 An application was then made to Supreme Court and was granted.

 The Grand Lodge was created early in 1871.
 The first Grand Exalted Ruler was Brother George J. Green.
 Immediately afterward, New York Lodge asked for a charter.
 It was granted and New York Lodge became No. 1.
 Two days later Philadelphia asked for a charter.
-It became Lodge No. 2.
-In 1876, San Francisco was granted charter No. 3; Chicago No. 4; Cincinnati No. 5; and Sacramento No. 6.
-In 1898, Chico Lodge #423 was the 8th Lodge chartered in the State of California.
+It became Lodge No. 2. in 1876, San Francisco was granted charter No. 3; Chicago No. 4; Cincinnati No. 5; and Sacramento No. 6. in 1898, later that year Chico Lodge #423 was the 8th Lodge chartered in the State of California.